trustytrojan/trustybot-music/README.md

   - add tracks at index
   - reverse queue
   - move tracks to new index
-- actually implementing button permissions
+- actually implementing button-role permissions